 Transfer Cells: They play a significant role in the short-distance transmission of solutes.
 They include cell wall ingrowths that substantially increase the plasma membrane surface area.
 Sucrose is transported through a proton/sucrose cotransporter mechanism across the membrane.
 These are found in those regions of plants where the processes like absorption and secretion occur.
 Examples of the same may include, nectaries, salt glands and carnivorous plants.

 Vascular Parenchyma: The vascular tissue-associated parenchyma cells.
 They can be of two kinds:

 Phloem Parenchyma: It consists of tapering, elongated, and cylindrical cells which carry dense cytoplasm.
 Plasmodesmata associations occur between the cells via pits in the walls.
 It stores foods such as resins, latex and mucilage, and other materials.

 They are absent in monocotyledons.

-5 .
-Prosenchyma: These are elongated fibre-like cells which are thick-walled and provide the plant with rigidity and strength.
+Prosenchyma: These are elongated fiber-like cells that are thick-walled and provide the plant with rigidity and strength.

 The ground tissue of plants is produced by Parenchyma cells.
-The tissues of parenchyma perform different significant functions.
-The list of parenchyma function is given below:
+The tissues of the parenchyma perform different significant functions.
+The list of parenchyma functions is given below:

 Storing water and serving as a source of water.